History of the Democratic Republic of the Congo: Belgian Congo (1908–60)

 Belgian rule in the Congo was based around the "colonial trinity" (trinité colonial) of state, missionary and private company interests.
 The privileging of Belgian commercial interests meant that large amounts of capital flowed into the Congo and that individual regions became specialized.
 The interests of the government and private enterprise became closely tied; the state helped companies break strikes and remove other barriers imposed by the indigenous population.
-The country was split into nesting, hierarchically organized administrative subdivisions, and run uniformly according to a set "native policy" (politique indigène)—in contrast to the British and the French, who generally favored the system of indirect rule whereby traditional leaders were retained in positions of authority under colonial oversight.
-There was also a high degree of racial segregation.
-Large numbers of white immigrants who moved to the Congo after the end of World War II came from across the social spectrum, but were nonetheless always treated as superior to blacks.